-Services that are covered for you What you must pay when you get these services Home infusion drugs are covered under your Medicare Part B Prescription Drugs benefit.
+Home infusion drugs are covered under your Medicare Part B Prescription Drugs benefit.
 Please see the "Medicare Part B Prescription Drugs" section for cost sharing information.

+Hospice care

-Hospice care You are eligible for the hospice benefit when your doctor and the hospice medical director have given you a terminal prognosis certifying that you're terminally ill and have 6 months or less to live if your illness runs its normal course.
+You are eligible for the hospice benefit when your doctor and the hospice medical director have given you a terminal prognosis certifying that you're terminally ill and have 6 months or less to live if your illness runs its normal course.
 You may receive care from any Medicare-certified hospice program.
 Your plan is obligated to help you find Medicare-certified hospice programs in the plan's service area, including those the MA organization owns, controls, or has a financial interest in.
 Your hospice doctor can be a network provider or an out-of-network provider.

+- Drugs for symptom control and pain relief

+- Short-term respite care

+- Home care

-Covered services include: When you enroll in a Medicare-certified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not our plan.
+When you enroll in a Medicare-certified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not our plan.

 Physician service cost sharing may apply for hospice consultation services.
 See the "Physician/ Practitioner Services" section of this chart for information on cost sharing.
-Drugs for symptom control and pain relief Short-term respite care Home care